panda-saroj/Machine-Learning/README.md

 function, and perform batch training.
 6. Plot an ROC curve and compute Area Under the Curve (AUC) in the end to evaluate your implementation
+7. Change the following parameters at the top of the file for different number of iterations and learning rate train_iterations = 3000 learning_rate = 0.001